 - another great resource for learning about copyright is posted at https://blog.reedsy.com/how-to-copyright-a-book

-- this slide show is a virtual mini-course in self-publishing: http://www.slideshare.net/Smashwords/mark-cokers-ebook-self-publishing-workshop Although the focus is e-publishing, much of the information is relevant to anyone who wants to publish a book.
+- this video is a virtual mini-course in self-publishing: https://www.youtube.com/watch?v=khM4czIJUVM.
+Although the focus is e-publishing, much of the information is relevant to anyone who wants to publish a book.

 - here’s another Smashwords slide show that’s chock-full of useful information: http://blog.smashwords.com/2015/07/how-to-publish-ebooks-ebook-publishing.html.